mikerae/logging-in-game/README.md

 through.
 If the iterated element had id = "lumber-jackie-hover", this element was removed.
 An image of Lumber-Jackie was then created and put in the tile div.
 The function unhoverLumberJackie() m, on filtering the event target to tile image, iterated the same collection and removed the image of Lumber-Jackie.
 Currently, when LJ moves to another tile, a residual LJ image is left in the exited tile until a unhoverLumberJacket function is called on it.
-## LumberJackie not hiding when moving from current tile to next tile
+### LumberJackie not hiding when moving from current tile to next tile
 #### Unresolved
 An undeleted image of LumberJakie is left after moving to the next tile.
 If the mouse hovers over the image and then moves out of the tile, the image is deleted.
-## LumberJackie still showing on some tiles when New Game is selected
+### LumberJackie still showing on some tiles when New Game is selected
 #### Unresolved
 IF the game is restarted with Lumber Jackie not at the Log Camp, her image remains at the start of a new game.
+### CurrentTile becomes undefined in harvestForest
+#### Unresolved
+After 2 or more calls of harvestForest currentTile becomes undefined.
+This could be caused by something in move(), and/or a consequence of event listeners not being removed properly.
+### Screen navigation buttons not working after code testing and clean up
+#### Unresolved

 ## Testing
 ##### [Back to Top](#contents "Contents")